Soccer-U.S. men's and women's teams strike equal pay deal with governing body | Sports-Games

 The CBAs, the first of their kind, will run through 2028, covering the next two World Cups and Olympic cycles.
 They will also keep the players among the highest-paid national team players in the world, U.S. Soccer said.
 Under the new agreement, the USMNT and USWNT will have identical performance-based bonuses for all games and competitions.

-The women's team will no longer receive guaranteed salaries and have the same pay-to-play payments as their male counterparts.
-SPONSORSHIP REVENUES
+The women's team will no longer receive guaranteed salaries and have the same pay-to-play payments as their male counterparts. "(The) next step is for other federations around the world to look to see what we have done and start doing it themselves," Parlow Cone told reporters.
+"And then also encouraging the confederations and then as well as FIFA to equalize all prize money."

 "The gains we have been able to achieve are both because of the strong foundation laid by the generations of WNT players that came before the current team and through our union’s recent collaboration with our counterparts at the USNSTPA and leadership at U.S. Soccer," Sauerbrunn added.
 The deal also covers other areas such child care, retirement, insurance, parental leave, short-term disability, mental health impairment, travel, accommodation, equal quality of venues and field playing surfaces.

 The men's World Cup is set to be played in November-December this year in Qatar, while the women's edition will be held next year in Australia and New Zealand.
 The USWNT are the most successful team in international women's soccer, having won four World Cups, including the last one in 2019.
-The USMNT have never won the World Cup.
+U.S. men have never won the World Cup.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)